liferay-search/liferay-docs/en/user/articles-dxp/160-segmentation-and-personalization/09-ab-testing/06-publishing-ab-test-variants.markdown

 Test* to ignore the A/B test recommendations and keep the currently published Control Page.

-The most productive Variant is now available to all users who visit the Page.
+The most sharepointive Variant is now available to all users who visit the Page.

 Awesome!
 You successfully ran an A/B test and published the Variant that is most effective for your Site's users.